dubs3c/SLAE/assignment_6/README.md

 }
 ```

-Because I don't have the command `ipchains` on my system, I cheated a little bit att created the following script in `/sbin/ipchains`:
+Because I don't have the command `ipchains` on my system, I cheated a little bit and created the following script in `/sbin/ipchains`:

 ```bash
 #!/bin/bash